List of tallest buildings in Melbourne: Functions

 Most of Melbourne's skyscrapers constructed by the 1990s were built for commercial purposes—specifically, used as offices.
 Exceptions to this, include the mixed-use building Sofitel Hotel (1980) on Collins Place, and the all-hotel Crown Towers (1997) in Southbank.
 2005 ushered in the first residential skyscrapers in Melbourne, with two built that year.
 By 2010, 72% of skyscrapers built in Melbourne were of commercial use, 12% residential, 12% mixed-use, and 4% hotel.
 The trend towards residential skyscrapers has continued significantly; in 2015, 58% of skyscrapers present within the city were of commercial use, 26% residential, 13% mixed-use and 3% hotel.
 These figures are set to change dramatically by 2020; when factoring those buildings still under-construction (but to be completed by 2020), 44% of the city's skyscrapers will be of residential use, 35% commercial, 18% mixed-use, 2% hotel, and 2% government.

-Completed
+Tallest buildings

 Overall

-Melbourne comprises 74 skyscrapers completed or topped out within the city, which stand at least 150 m tall, based on standard height measurement.
+Melbourne has 77 skyscrapers completed or topped out within the city, which stand at least 150 m tall, based on standard height measurement.
 Such measurement includes spires and architectural details, but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 An asterisk (*) indicates that the building is still under construction, but has topped out.
 The "built" column indicates the year in which a building was completed.